ilastik/ilastik.github.io/documentation/counting/counting.md

 <a id="sec_exporting">&nbsp;</a>
 ## 4. Exporting results
-Possible to save the regressors.
-Will be loaded again, can do prediction directly if parameters and labels untouched Can also save prediction itself.
+BUOTE - Can also save prediction itself.
 If you want to export the results for a single image, use exportLayerDialog.

 <a id="sec_batch">&nbsp;</a>
 ## 5. Batch Processing
-For large-scale prediction, first train regressors, then add input images, then press export all.
+BUOTE - For large-scale prediction, first train regressors, then add input images, then press export all.

 <a id="sec_reference">&nbsp;</a>
 ## 6. References